Coronavirus: Arsenal in 'productive' talks with players over pay cuts as executives reduce wages | Goal.com

 "We are also carefully controlling our costs.
 We have stopped most capital spend, and our discretionary operating expenditure is being strictly controlled.
 Earlier this month, our executive team volunteered to waive more than a third of their earnings over the next 12 months."

-Arsenal confirmed the club's staff, including its casual workforce, are being paid in full and they will not be using the government's furlough scheme, which is aimed at ensuring businesses can keep employees on the pay roll while income is severely reduced.
+Arsenal confirmed the club's staff, including their casual workforce, are being paid in full and they will not be using the government's furlough scheme, which is aimed at ensuring businesses can keep employees on the payroll while income is severely reduced.

 Premier League clubs signing up to the scheme for off-pitch employees while still paying players full salaries has been a cause of controversy in the United Kingdom.
 Liverpool, Tottenham and Bournemouth intended to make use of it before reversing their decision.